-Hearing aids do not come out of the box ready for use.
-Hearing aids need to be programmed and verified for patients to hear their best.
-Even top-of-the-line hearing aids can be rendered useless if best practice standards are not used.
+Real ear measurement (REM) is the only way to confirm that your hearing aids are actually delivering the sound your prescription calls for.
+Hearing aids do not come out of the box ready to wear — they have to be programmed to your hearing loss and then verified in your ear.
+Even top-of-the-line hearing aids can be rendered useless if best practice standards are not followed.

 Few clinics perform real ear measurements despite evidence that shows patients are more satisfied with their hearing aids when real ear measurement is performed.